-For 2022, the Department of Foreign Affairs and Trade (DFAT) offered 2,075 Australia Awards scholarships and short courses to individuals from 27 developing countries at an estimated costs of $200 million.
-For a snapshot on the latest facts and figures read the Australia Awards Statistical Profile.
+For 2023, the Department of Foreign Affairs and Trade (DFAT) has offered 1,603 Australia Awards scholarships and short courses to individuals from 28 partner countries.
+The estimated 2022-23 budget for Australia Awards investments across the globe is $254 million.

 The Australian Government's development policy Australian aid: promoting prosperity, reducing poverty, enhancing stability recognises that tertiary education is an important component of any investment in development.
 Find out more about Australia's development assistance for education.

 The Australia Awards Global Strategic Framework: outlines DFAT’s investment in Australia Awards.